cjmielke/quarantineServer/README.md

 * define indexes for sql schema

 * create a docker-compose file to orchestrate this along with a containerized mysql, as well as a sentry server for remote error collection

+##### Running in developer mode locally

+    python2.7 runserver.py

+##### Running in production

+for production use, you must install the relevant mysql libraries

+    sudo apt-get install libmysqlclient-dev
+    pip2.7 install mysqlclient

+then create a secrets.py file in app/initializers/secrets.py with the relevant MYSQL_PASSWORD = 'password'

+To run the server, pass the production flag

+    python2.7 runserver.py -production